Pilot (Supergirl): Ratings

-More than 12.96 million viewers tuned in to see the episode, making it one of CBS' most watch scripted dramas of the night and of this season, tying it with NBC's Blindspot as the top-rated series premiere of the 2015-16 fall season.
+More than 12.96 million viewers watched the episode, making it one of CBS' most watch scripted dramas of the night and of the season, tying it with NBC's Blindspot as the top-rated series premiere of the 2015-16 fall season.

 The episode attracted 1,606,000 viewers for its British premiere, making it the most watched programme on Sky One for the week.

 Critical response

 The episode received positive reviews, praising Melissa Benoist's take on the character and the well scripted storyline.

-Jeff Jensen of Entertainment Weekly gave the episode a B−, and notes in his assessment of the review, "I’m glad Supergirl exists and I want it to succeed.
-If it never becomes anything more than a solid superhero genre show with a female lead, that’s more than fine, especially since that lead is fantastic: The best counter to all my complaints is that Benoist makes it all work.
+Jeff Jensen of Entertainment Weekly gave the episode a B−, and notes in his assessment of the review, "I'm glad Supergirl exists and I want it to succeed.
+If it never becomes anything more than a solid superhero genre show with a female lead, that's more than fine, especially since that lead is fantastic: The best counter to all my complaints is that Benoist makes it all work.
 The redeeming magic of perfect casting.
-Her performance embraces, internalizes, and sells the character’s contradictions and paradoxes.
-She makes Kara feel real, she wears the costume proudly and easily, she’s joy and complexity at once.
+Her performance embraces, internalizes, and sells the character's contradictions and paradoxes.
+She makes Kara feel real, she wears the costume proudly and easily, she's joy and complexity at once.
 Supergirl begins to fill a shameful void that needs to be followed with cleaner, more artful wins.
-It will most likely come from original creations — the next Buffy the Vampire Slayer, the next Veronica Mars — or adaptations of edgier, more contemporary properties that can allow for more creative daring, like The CW’s excellent iZombie or (hopefully) the upcoming Netflix series, Marvel’s Jessica Jones.
+It will most likely come from original creations — the next Buffy the Vampire Slayer, the next Veronica Mars — or adaptations of edgier, more contemporary properties that can allow for more creative daring, like The CW's excellent iZombie or (hopefully) the upcoming Netflix series, Marvel's Jessica Jones.
 The frustrations of Supergirl remind us that super-powered super-people often make for problematic vehicles for exploring issues of Otherness, diversity, race and gender – especially intrinsically flawed comic book brands beholden to the values of another era and bound by franchise restrictions.
-“Can you believe it?
+"Can you believe it?
 A female hero.
-Nice for my daughter to have someone like that to look up to.”
+Nice for my daughter to have someone like that to look up to."
 Yes, that is nice.
 Now, we need better."

 Cliff Wheatley of IGN gave the pilot episode a 7/10, praising Melissa Benoist's performance as Kara and the fun take on the Superman mythos.
 In a review from The Hollywood Reporter, Daniel Feinberg said, "CBS' Supergirl shouldn't have to be a feminist landmark, but it is."
 Caroline Siede of The A.V.
-Club gave the episode a positive review, giving it a B. With the exception of the Kara backstory, she was pleased with the executed fast pace of how well the episode was structured: "While Supergirl is a little more grounded than The Flash, this premiere establishes the show’s appropriately upbeat tone and sets up more than enough threads to explore across its first 13 episodes—and hopefully many more to come."
+Club gave the episode a positive review, giving it a B. With the exception of the Kara backstory, she was pleased with the executed fast pace of how well the episode was structured: "While Supergirl is a little more grounded than The Flash, this premiere establishes the show's appropriately upbeat tone and sets up more than enough threads to explore across its first 13 episodes—and hopefully many more to come."
 Stacy Glanzman of TV Fanatic gave the episode a 5.0 out of 5 stars.